-- to take lead responsibility for all safeguarding and child protection matters arising at the School, and to support all other staff in dealing with any child protection concerns that arise - to maintain an overview of safeguarding within the School - to take lead responsibility for online safety and understanding the filtering and monitoring systems and processes the College has in place - to have the status and authority within the School to carry out the duties of the post including committing resources and, where appropriate, supporting and directing staff to safeguard and promote the welfare of children - promoting and safeguarding the welfare of children and young persons for whom they are responsible and with whom they come into contact.
-This includes liaising with the Mental Health Support Team where safeguarding concerns may be linked to mental health - to monitor and review annually, liaising with the Board of Trustees, the effectiveness of the Safeguarding Policy and Child Protection Procedures to ensure that they comply with current best practice

-- to ensure parents have access to the Safeguarding Policy and Child Protection Procedures which alerts them to the fact that referrals may be made and explain the role of Wycliffe in this to avoid later conflict.
-Available on the School website and a hard copy is provided on request or from receptionto ensure, where necessary, records are passed on to the receiving school if a pupil transfers.
-Where a pupil leaves the School, including for in-year transfers, the DSL will ensure their child protection file is transferred to the new school (separately from the main pupil file) as soon as possible and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+- to take lead responsibility for all safeguarding and child protection matters arising at the College, and to support all other staff in dealing with any child protection concerns that arise; - to maintain an overview of safeguarding within the College and to open channels of communication with local statutory agencies, refer incidents to third parties (including the local authority children's services, the DBS, Channel and the police) where appropriate, to support staff in carrying out their safeguarding duties and to monitor the effectiveness of the College's policies and procedures in practice; - to take lead responsibility for online safety and understanding the filtering and monitoring systems and processes the College has in place; - to have the status and authority within the College to carry out the duties of the post including committing resources and, where appropriate, supporting and directing staff to safeguard and promote the welfare of children; - promoting and safeguarding the welfare of children and young persons for whom they are responsible and with whom they come into contact.
+This includes liaising with the Mental Health Support Team where safeguarding concerns may be linked to mental health; - to monitor and review annually, liaising with the Board of Trustees, the effectiveness of the Safeguarding Policy and Child Protection Procedures to ensure that they comply with current best practice; - to ensure parents have access to the Safeguarding Policy and Child Protection Procedures which alerts them to the fact that referrals may be made and explain the role of Wycliffe in this to avoid later conflict.
+Available on the College website and a hard copy is provided on request or from receptionto ensure, where necessary, records are passed on to the receiving school if a pupil transfers; - Where a pupil leaves the College, including for in-year transfers, the DSL will ensure their child protection file is transferred to the new school (separately from the main pupil file) as soon as possible and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
 The DSL will ensure secure transit and obtain confirmation of receipt.
-In addition to the child protection file, the DSL should also consider if it would be appropriate to share any additional information with the new school in advance of a child leaving to help them put in place the right support to safeguard this child and to help the child thrive in the school. - to have good links and working relationship with the local safeguarding partner arrangements and LADO/Police (if a criminal matter) so that staff are aware of local policies and training opportunities and keep staff aware of child protection procedures.
+In addition to the child protection file, the DSL should also consider if it would be appropriate to share any additional information with the new school in advance of a child leaving to help them put in place the right support to safeguard this child and to help the child thrive in the College;

+• to have good links and working relationship with the local safeguarding partner arrangements and LADO/Police (if a criminal matter) so that staff are aware of local policies and training opportunities and keep staff aware of child protection procedures.